iqtree/iqtree.github.io/doc/Substitution-Models.md

 | ECMrest          | Restricted version of `ECMK07` that allows only one nucleotide exchange.
 | ECMS05 or SCHN05 | Empirical codon model ([Schneider et al., 2005]).

+Users could specify the model parameters (e.g., Nonsynonymous/synonymous (dn/ds) rate ratio, and/or transition/transversion (ts/tv) rate ratio, and/or transition rate, and/or a transversion rate) by `<Model_Name>{<omega>,[<kappa>],[<kappa2>]}`.
+For example, `MG2K{1.0,0.3,0.5}` specifies the nonsynonymous/synonymous (dn/ds) rate ratio, the transition rate, and the transversion rate are 1.0, 0.3, 0.5, respectively.
+The number of input parameters depends on the definition of each model.

 The last three models (`ECMK07`, `ECMrest` or `ECMS05`) are called *empirical* codon models, whereas the others are called *mechanistic* codon models.

 Moreover, IQ-TREE supports combined empirical-mechanistic codon models using an underscore separator (`_`).
 For example: